Strength-based speech &

 We value building a safe space for meaningful connections and therapy goals to grow, respecting and upholding the shared Māori and Indigenous view that people are ‘born capable’.

-Like many cultures across the Pacific Rim, we also incorporate story or narrative intervention into much of our work.
-Whether we create new stories or focus on personal story telling from truths, research tells us this is a rich approach to meeting a variety of communication skills and needs.
+Like many cultures across the Pacific Rim, we incorporate story or narrative intervention into much of our work.
+Whether we create new stories or build stories from real experiences, research tells us this is a rich approach to meeting a variety of social communication and language-based goals.

 A wee bit more . . .